simonverret/python_project_template/README.md

 ## Documentation
 Build and navigate the Sphinx documentation

-    pip install sphinx
+    pip install sphinx furo
     cd docs
     make html
     open build/html/index.html

 Docstrings are added to the documentation automatically using the `napoleon` extension to Sphinx (to support Google and Numpy style docstrings).
-After modifying the code, you must regenerate those:
+After modifying the code, you can regenerate the automatic pages.
+This will overwrite any edit to the documentation.

     cd docs
     sphinx-apidoc -f -o source ..;